YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLFILOPN
 ----------------------------

-JNLFILOPN, Error opening journal file xxxx for database file yyyy
+JNLFILOPN, Error opening journal file jjjj for database file dddd

-Run Time Error: This indicates that YottaDB was unable to open journal file xxxx for the specified database file.
+Run Time Error: This indicates that YottaDB was unable to open journal file jjjj for the specified database file dddd.
 The Source Server exits with a JNLFILOPN message after six failed attempts to open journal files.

 Action: Review the accompanying message(s) for additional information.